-“Search in it [Torah] and search in it, since everything is in it” (m.Avot 5:22. הֲפֹךְ בָּהּ וַהֲפֹךְ בָּהּ, דְּכֹלָּא בָהּ ).
-The Hebrew Bible is the cornerstone of Jewish thought, ritual, and identity, and provides the foundational language for all subsequent Jewish discourse.
-As such, it also provides the basis for conversation with Christianity, Islam, and secular Western humanism, which share biblical roots, as well as for other cultures and religions with divergent origins.
+It is said of Jewish scripture: “Turn it and turn it, for everything is in it” (Mishnah Avot 5:22 הֲפֹךְ בָּהּ וַהֲפֹךְ בָּהּ, דְּכֹלָּא בָהּ ).
+The Hebrew Bible is the cornerstone of Jewish thought, ritual, and identity, and it provides the foundational language for subsequent Jewish discourse.
+It also provides a basis for conversation between diverse cultures and religions, including Judaism, Christianity, Islam, and secular Western humanism.

-Campus Am Neuen Palais / Haus 2, Raum 2.02
+Campus Am Neuen Palais / Haus 15, Raum 2.06

 Please use a gender-neutral form of address, for example "Good day Daniel Vorpahl" or "Hello Dr Vorpahl" instead of "Mr".

 Tues.
 1 - 3 p.m. (please make an appointment in advance) Individual office hours n.
 V.